VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/guides/guide-vmanomaly-vmalert.md

 ### vmanomaly licensing

-We will utilize the license key stored locally in the file `vmanomaly_license.txt`.
+We will utilize the license key stored locally in the file `vmanomaly_license`.

 For additional licensing options, please refer to the [VictoriaMetrics Anomaly Detection documentation on licensing](https://docs.victoriametrics.com/anomaly-detection/Overview#licensing).